Be a Columbus to whole new continents and worlds within you, opening new channels, not of trade, but of thought.

 We’re faced with a local search problem which can be formalized as follows:

 - The state space is the space of all possible ideologies.

 - The current state is our current worldviews.

 - The value of each state is determined subjectively when being in that state.

 - The objective is to reach the highest-valued state, or die optimizing.

 - The actions are slight incremental steps towards nearby states.

 - We have a lifetime to conduct the foraging process (according to most ideologies).

-This minimal meta-ideology is one of those ideas which I chose to commit to indefinitely.
+This minimal meta-worldview is one of those ideas which I chose to commit to indefinitely.
 I aim to keep this line of reasoning in the back of my mind throughout my lifetime, while evolving most of my belief system beyond it.
-It’s the exception which proves the rule, it’s change as the only constant, the stable orbit in the space of lies.
+It’s the exception which proves the rule, it’s change as the only constant, the unstable orbit in the space of lies.
 That said, I recognize that there are worldviews out there which I might find inaccessible due to those meta-principles of mine being in contradiction with them.
 I accept this amount of ideological debt as integral to the best strategy I can come up with for finding good solutions to the search problem, and I’m (unsurprisingly) content with it.